 This folder is for email that you don’t really need anymore but is important enough that you want to be able to find it if necessary.
 Some of the email from the Follow Up or Hold folder may eventually find its way here.
 Just make sure you hold on to the things you never want to lose.

 The Trash Folder or the Trash Can.
-This folder is exactly what is says it is.
+This folder is exactly what it says it is.
 Any email that you don’t need anymore, delete it.
 It will go in your trash and out of your mind.
-Some systems will hold trash for a while, but you may have to empty it yourself regularly.
+Some systems will hold trash for a while, so you may have to empty it yourself regularly.
 Either way, this trash is history!!!

 Here’s What You Do:

 1. Create three new folders: Follow Up, Hold, and Archive.